ministryofjustice/offender-assessments-events/README.md

  docker-compose up
 ```

+**If the LocalStack instance comes up but is missing SNS resources**

+Run the script `./src/test/resources/localstack/setup-sns.sh` to create the AWS resources in LocalStack

 ### Build service and run tests

 This service is built using Gradle.
 In order to build the project from the command line and run the tests, you require LocalStack to be running, and use: